khueue/ducc/report/ass4/report_ass4.md

 The environment is implemented in `src/translator/translator_env.erl`.

-The environment is represented as a stack of scopes wrapped in a tuple with some meta data:
+The environment has the form:

-    {LastUsedTemp, LastUsedLabel, FrameSize, Scopes}
+    {LastUsedTemp, LastUsedLabel, CurrentScopeData, Scopes}

-Each `LastUsedTemp` is used for actual parameters and local scalar variables.
-`LastUsedTemp` has the form:
+`LastUsedTemp` is used to denote the last used temporary register, and has the form:

     {temp, TempId}

+The temporaries are used for actual parameters and local scalar variables.

-`TempId` is an integer and starts at 1, denoting that the next free temporary register is `{temp, 2}`.
+`TempId` is an integer value and starts at 1, denoting that the next free temporary register is `{temp, 2}`.
-`{temp, 0}` is reserved for the return value. `{temp, 1}` is reserved for the virtual frame pointer which is used for local array variables.
+`{temp, 0}` is reserved for the return value. `{temp, 1}` is reserved for the virtual frame pointer (which is used for local array variables).

-Each `LastUsedLabel` is used for global variables. `LastUsedLabel` has the
+`LastUsedLabel` is used to denote the last used label, and has the form:
-form:

     {label, LabelId}

+The labels are used for global variables.

-`LabelId` is an integer and starts at 99, denoting that the next free label is `{label, 100}`.
+`LabelId` is an integer value and starts at 99, denoting that the next free label is `{label, 100}`.

+`CurrentScopeData` contains data about the current scope (i.e. function), and has the form:

+    {StartLabel, EndLabel, FrameSize}

+The `StartLabel` and `EndLabel` are labels of the same form as indicated by `LastUsedLabel` above.
+Although they are the start and end label of the current scope.

-`FrameSize` is an integer value which denotes the frame size of the current scope (see description of `Scopes` below).
+`FrameSize` is an integer value which denotes the frame size of the current scope.

+`Scopes` is a stack of scopes.
 The head of the `Scopes` stack (which is just a list) is the current scope.
 Each scope has the form:

     {ScopeName, SymTab}